lxwgcool/lixin.github.io/_pages/workexperience.md

 HPC Administrator (2016-present)，University of Connecticut, Storrs
 ------
-* Provide assistance to the users of HPC cluster in resolving issues and managing support tickets.
+* Provide assistance to the users of HPC cluster in resolving issues and managing support tickets
-* System performance analysis and tuning; monitor, analyze, and correct system issues.
+* System performance analysis and tuning; monitor, analyze, and correct system issues
-* Build, install and support user requested software.
+* Build, install and support user requested software
+* Create singularity image for kernel sensitive tools, such as tensorflow (CUDA-based version)
-* Deploy the new hardware, such as computing nodes and clustered file system.
+* Deploy the new hardware, such as computing nodes and clustered file system

 R&D Director (2011-2014),  Software Engineer (2009 - 2014), Todaysoft Ltd, Beijing, China